 “Digital” is a term that has captured people’s imagination on a global scale.
 It simply resonates with an intuitive understanding that something has changed.
 Digital describes a new way of doing things.
 Deliberately challenging and disruptive of conventional practice, it is the use of technology to effect radical change.
 It is about innovation, creating value, ‘in real time’, removing unnecessary costs and activities.
 It places high value on the creation and use of data.
 But more than anything - and more than ever before, it places the customer at the centre of its vision.

-- Setting relevant policy and standards for whole of government ICT;
+- strategic direction, policy and standards for whole of government ICT;

-- Creating the frameworks for whole of government ICT investment and governance;
+- improving whole of government ICT investment management;

 In addition, the OCDO provides oversight for two key programs.